Financial-Times/dotcom-page-kit/docs/guides/migrating-from-n-ui-to-page-kit.md

       @financial-times/dotcom-ui-app-context \
       @financial-times/dotcom-middleware-app-context
     ```
-- Add the app context middleware to the list of middlewares used in the application server file.
+- Require the app context middleware and add it to the list of middlewares used in the application server file.
     ```diff
+  + const appContextMiddleware = require('@financial-times/dotcom-middleware-app-context');
+  ...
   app.use(
   + appContextMiddleware.init()
     ...